 The passage of several hundred years since John’s death saw the church combat many heresies.
 Not every diversity had proven healthy to the faith.
 As persecution became less of a problem, the church spent more time defining orthodoxy.
 The Nicene Council decreed that Christians should celebrate Jesus’ resurrection on a Sunday.

-After the Council's close, Emperor Constantine supported its judgment with a vile anti-Semitic attack against all Quartodecimans.
+After the Council’s close, Emperor Constantine supported its judgment with a vile anti-Semitic attack against the Quartodecimans.
 He ordered a severe persecution of those who refused to comply.

 Celebration of Christ’s resurrection

-In summary, the Quartodeciman controversy was not an Easter-Passover controversy, as we have framed those terms.
-The Roman church apparently did not initiate the celebration of Jesus' resurrection, as the Asian churches had no objection to this practice.
+In summary, the Quartodeciman controversy was not an Easter-Passover controversy, as we understand those terms today.
+The Roman church apparently did not initiate the celebration of Jesus’ resurrection, and the Asian churches had no objection to this practice.
 Evidence indicates that they and the apostle John did the same.
+It was not a matter of “false Christians” at Rome rejecting God’s law, substituting pagan festivals for God’s Holy Days.
+There is no evidence that the early Roman church chose Sunday as the day of their celebration just to be different than the Jews.
+They chose Sunday based on their understanding of when the Gospels said Jesus rose from the dead.

 The issues that separated the Quartodecimans from other Christians were over the timing of their customs, not the value of the customs or the timing of the resurrection.
 Initially, those holding differing views considered each other Christian.
 They understood each other to be a part of the body of Christ.
 To display their unity they took the Lord’s Supper together whatever the date.